zlnew/ease-button-ui/README.md

 ```bash
 npm install ease-button-ui --save-dev
 ```
-* this package require you to install pinia, so make sure you already have it.
+This package require you to install pinia, so make sure you already have it.
 Or install it by running the following command:

 ```bash